 * Although the performance increases of jet-powered aircraft introduced towards the end of World War II over their piston-powered ancestors were breathtaking, there were those at the time who believed that much more was possible.
 As far back as 1943, the British Ministry of Aircraft Production had issued a specification designated "E.24/43" for a supersonic experimental jet aircraft that would be able to achieve 1,600 KPH (1,000 MPH).
 Miles Aircraft came up with a concept designated the "M.52" and received a contract to build the machine.

 With the end of the war risk-taking was less attractive, and the M.52 project was canceled in early 1946.
-In its place, a team at Vickers under the well-known Barnes Wallis was to build remote-control models, basically what would now be regarded as experimental unmanned aerial vehicles (UAVs), to explore supersonic flight.
-That was not in itself a bad idea, since in more recent decades UAVs have often been successfully used to evaluate unconventional aircraft configurations at low cost, but Vickers fumbled the program.
+In its place, a team at Vickers under the well-known Barnes Wallis was to build remote-control models, basically what would now be regarded as experimental drones, to explore supersonic flight.
+That was not in itself a bad idea, since in more recent decades drones have often been successfully used to evaluate unconventional aircraft configurations at low cost, but Vickers fumbled the program.
 The American rocket-powered Bell X-1 was the first aircraft to officially break the sound barrier in level flight, on 14 October 1947.